 ZETA PSI HITORY

 The Greek movement at the University of Cincinnati dates to the earliest years of the institution’s history.
 In the 1840s, three fraternities were founded at Cincinnati College.
 Parallel to the experience of Cincinnati College in those years, the fraternities flourished briefly but became inactive after a few years.
 Shortly after the 1877 rebirth of the institution as the University of Cincinnati, Greek life reemerged on the campus.
 The first continuous chapter—the Zeta Psi chapter of the Sigma Chi Fraternity—was founded in 1882.
-The chapter has been in continuous existence at the University of Cincinnati for almost 130 years.
+The chapter has been in continuous existence at the University of Cincinnati for over 135 years.

 As the university expanded in those early decades, so did the Greek system.
 Following Sigma Chi, other national fraternities and several sororities established chapters.
 In 1920, Alpha Phi Alpha was the first African-American Greek Fraternity to be organized at UC.
 When Sigma Chi celebrated its 100th anniversary in 1982, which also marked the centennial of the Greek system at UC; there were 21 fraternities and 15 sororities at that time.
 Membership numbered more than 1,700 students, representing approximately 10% of the university’s undergraduates, supported by a large community of Greek alumni in the Greater Cincinnati area.